-We will be in a position to provide more information on how we have progressed in next year’s slavery and human trafficking statement.
-In the meantime, we intend to develop a more comprehensive programme addressing the risks of slavery and human trafficking beyond our immediate supply chain.
+We will review this statement annually in accordance with our obligations under the Modern Slavery Act.
+We will also continue to work towards a more comprehensive programme that will address the risks of slavery and human trafficking beyond our immediate supply chain.

 This statement has been approved by the board of directors and is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 June 2018.

 This statement applies to all our subsidiaries including LA International Computer Consultants Limited.